MI Savings Portfolios

 BlackRock may use its discretion to de-risk or re-risk by amounts other than those stated above.

-Naturally, this can limit returns if risk goes up and markets do too, or if markets bounce back quickly.
+The safeguard does not mean your investment won't fall in value and it may limit returns if risk goes up and markets do too, or if markets bounce back quickly.

 Line graph depicting Market value (FTSE 100 unit price range 3000 to 7000), against Market risk (FTSE V/X unit price range 5 to 55) from 2008 to 2013.